jnephin/Chlor-a/README.md

 that there was data available for that cell for all 32 months examined.
 * The uncertainty layers for both maskall and straylight products, helps visualize the differences between the two layers.
+* To limit highly uncertain values, mainly in those areas, the interpolated ChlA surface was constrained by re-classifying locations which had data gaps in all 32 months to ‘no data’.
+This layer was suffixed with 'noextrap'.

 References